Price Skimming: High pricing strategy as a success lever

 Key Takeaways:

 Price skimming involves launching a product or service at a high price to maximise profitability and enhance its high-end image.
+It contrasts with the penetration pricing strategy.

 Key benefits include immediate profitability, a perception of superior quality, and differentiated positioning.